 Antitrust and Travel Industry Experts Call for Investigation of Proposed US Airways and American Airlines Merger

-From August 8, 2012 - In a jointly produced White Paper released today, the American Antitrust Institute (AAI) and Business Travel Coalition (BTC) review the competitive issues raised by a possible merger of US Airways and American Airlines.
+In a jointly produced White Paper released today, the American Antitrust Institute (AAI) and Business Travel Coalition (BTC) review the competitive issues raised by a possible merger of US Airways and American Airlines.
 The 28-page report can be downloaded here.

 The White Paper, which has been sent to the U.S. Department of Justice (DOJ), indicates that a merger between US Airways and American could: substantially reduce competition on a number of routes, create regional strongholds at key airports across the country, and starve smaller communities of important air service.
 “A US Airways-American combination poses potential concerns for competition and consumers,” explained the report’s co-author, Diana Moss, Vice President of the AAI.